1) A

 ANSWER:-Both the bulbs are connected in parallel.

-Therefore, potential difference across each of them will be 220 V, because no division of voltage occurs in a
+them will be 220 V, because no division of voltage occurs in a

 Parallel circuit.